renoalane/renoalane.github.io/README.md

 # 1-SimplePortofolio

-# Build With HTML, CSS, Javascirpt
+# Build With HTML, CSS, and Javascript